tdk67/bedtime-story-app/README.md

 #### Backend
 * **FastAPI**: A modern, high-performance web framework for building the API.
-* **Uvicorn**: A lightning-fast server to run the FastAPI application.
+* **Uvicorn**: A lightning-fast ASGI server to run the FastAPI application.
-* **OpenAI**: The official Python library for interacting with the GPT and TTS models.
+* **OpenAI**: The official Python library for interacting with the GPT-4o (text) and TTS (audio) models.
+* **Google Generative AI**: The official Python library for interacting with the Gemini model for image generation.
-* **Python-dotenv**: For securely managing the API key.
+* **Python-dotenv**: For securely managing API keys.

 #### Frontend
-* **Streamlit**: A Python library used to create the simple, interactive web-based user interface.
-* **Requests**: A library for making HTTP requests from the frontend to the backend API.
-* **PyYAML**: For reading the `config.yaml` file.
+* **HTML5**: Provides the structure and content of the web pages.
+* **CSS3**: Handles all styling, layout, and visual presentation.
+* **JavaScript (ES6+)**: Powers the application's interactivity, manages the "Fire and Poll" logic, and communicates with the backend API.

 ---

 ## 🗺️ Future Roadmap

-* **Phase 2: Adding Visuals**: Integrate an image generation model to create illustrations for each story segment, with a focus on creating a *consistent character*.
-* **Phase 3: Voice Input**: Implement Speech-to-Text to allow the child to speak their choices instead of clicking buttons.
+* **Phase 2: Voice Input**: Implement Speech-to-Text to allow the child to speak their choices instead of clicking buttons.
+* **Phase 3: Character Consistency**: Refine image generation prompts to maintain a more consistent character appearance throughout the story.